National Sorghum Producers Our Impact Working Tirelessly

 • Crop Insurance Price Election

-At the close of 2021, the sorghum crop insurance price election for reinsurance year 2022 was set at 99.6 percent of the price of corn, compared to 96 percent for 2021.
-NSP worked closely with RMA after a 2008 Farm Bill directive to change this formula to be more reflective of sorghum pricing, and since implementation, the change has added $89 million in value to sorghum farmers through increased crop insurance coverage.
+In September 2023, the sorghum crop insurance price election for reinsurance year 2022 was set at 100.2 percent of the price of corn, compared to 99.6 percent for 2023.
+NSP worked closely with RMA after a 2008 Farm Bill directive to change this formula to be more reflective of sorghum pricing, and since implementation, the change has added more than $89 million in value to sorghum farmers through increased crop insurance coverage.

 Featured Video